 The Agency EPMS system clearly outlines expectations of individual employee performance.
 The EPMS document details measurable job functions and success criteria to align with Agency action plans.
-Regular meetings between managers and staff continue communication regarding expectations and achievement of goals.
-Our Agency strategic plan and business plan clearly outlines our expectations for the Agency.
+Regular meetings between managers and staff continue communication regarding expectations and attainment of goals.
+Our Agency strategic and business plans clearly outline our expectations for the Agency.
 The Leadership Council and Team regularly meet to determine our placement and progress in regards to our strategic and business plans.
 Our Agency is in constant conversation and action concerning performance of the Agency in order to adjust as necessary.